ABOUT THE COLLECTION

 HOPE creates contemporary, high-quality fashion, aimed to inspire and emphasize individual style.
 We believe in progressive – yet timeless – design, strong tailoring and attention to detail.

 For us, style comes before gender, and we encourage our customers to explore our full assortment, rather than just one department.
-Starting spring 2017, all our garments are labelled with both men’s and women’s sizes.
+All our garments are labelled with both women’s and men’s sizes.